List of scams: Fake casting agent scam

 In this scam, the confidence artist poses as a casting agent for a modeling agency searching for new talent.
 The aspiring model is told that he will need a portfolio or comp card.
 The mark will pay an upfront fee to have photos and create his portfolio, after which he will be sent on his way in the hope that his agent will find him work in the following weeks.
 Of course, he never hears back from the confidence artist.

-In a variation on this scam, the confidence artist is a casting agent involved with the adult entertainment industry.
-The mark is taken to the artist's office for an interview, in which she is told that she will have to pose for nude photos or shoot a casting video, usually involving sexual acts.
-Upon her agreement, the mark is sent on her way, as before.
-She may not have to pay upfront for a portfolio, but any material generated during her "interview" may be used and sold by the confidence artist without any payment to the mark.

 The fake-agent scam is often targeted against industry newcomers, since they will often lack the experience required to spot such tricks.
 Legitimate talent agencies advise that a genuine talent agent will never ask for money up-front, as they make their entire living from commissions on their clients' earnings.

-This scam is portrayed in That 70's Show with Donna proving to Jackie that 'anyone can be a model.'
+This scam is portrayed in That '70s Show with Donna proving to Jackie that "anyone can be a model".